 He also notes that feedback is an opportunity to identify blind spots we may have regarding areas where we can grow and improve.
 Below we cover several tips you can use to deliver feedback to employees more effectively.

 Employee feedback considerations and tips

-“To give useful feedback to employees, you need to have a plan beforehand; otherwise, your guidance won’t provide much value,” says Amie Devero, strategy consultant and executive coach.
+In addition to the qualities of effective feedback from Chapter 2 — timely, specific, balanced, and actionable — Amie Devero, strategy consultant and executive coach, says, “To give useful feedback to employees, you need to have a plan beforehand; otherwise, your guidance won’t provide much value.”

-An important part of the planning process is having an agenda and identifying an employee’s strengths, weaknesses, and potential trouble areas.
-That lets you know how to parse your positive and critical feedback, and to what extent.
+Identifying an employee’s strengths, weaknesses, and potential trouble areas lets you know how to parse your positive and critical feedback, and to what extent.

 For example, consider a salesperson who has below-average close rates for new business compared to a one who regularly generates few to zero leads.
 The first employee may need a little feedback on sealing the deal, while the second likely requires more significant intervention.